AlbertWhite/site-v2.0/src/data/blogs/digitalOcean.md

 ---
-title: "Deploy node server in Digital Ocean"
+title: "Deploy node server to Digital Ocean with PM2"
 date: "2016-09-09"
 category: "blog"
 star: 1
 ---

-After deploying a web app with node server, we need to deploy the node server.
-There are several steps to that.
-After finish the short tutorial, hope you will feel it is easy to that.
+It is my note about how to deploy node server to DigitalOcean.

 ### 1. Create a virtual server in DigitalOcean